EminMammadzada/KnightBlog/README.md

 * Users register with their knights email address, username, and password
 * Users log in with their username and password
-* Users can subscribe to topics and their feed will consist of blogs that have those topics in the tags
+* Users can subscribe to topics or unsubscribe
 * Users can like or dislike blog post
+* Users can view blog posts
 * Users can write a blog post
 * Users can delete their blog post